 |The Hillstreet Theater in 1928/9.|

-In 1923 when Houdini was performing at the Los Angeles Orpheum Theater, he made a one-shot appearance just up the street at the Hillstreet Theater on Sunday, April 27.
+In 1923 when Houdini performed for a week at the Hillstreet Theater in Los Angeles.
 The Hillstreet was not a first run theater.
 It was a "Junior Orpheum," presenting 5 act vaudeville and films throughout the day instead of just twice a day as in more prestigious theaters.
 It was also said to have "the world's worst orchestra."
-So why was Houdini moonlighting at a lessor venue only a few blocks away from where he was headlining?
+Typically when in Los Angeles, Houdini appeared at the Orpheum Theater.
+So why was he playing this lessor venue?

 |Image from Houdini's Ghost.|